FLRW embeddings in $\mathbb{R}^{n+2}$, differential geometry and conformal photon propagator: Geometric setting of the embeddings and their relationship with

 \subsection{Main properties fulfilled by the embedded spaces $X_f$}

 In the following we show that the metric manifold $(X_f, \eta_f)$ encompasses a wide array of physically relevant spacetimes, including FLRW spaces.
-We first single out, among the $X_f$, the spaces of constant curvatures, namely de Sitter, anti-de Sitter and Minkowski spaces.
-Then we address the case of a generic $X_f$ proving that it is well defined and that we recover, at least locally, conformally flat spaces.
+We first single out, among the $X_f$, the spaces of constant curvatures, namely de Sitter, anti--de Sitter, and Minkowski spaces.
+Then we address the case of a generic $X_f$ proving that it is well-defined and that we recover, at least locally, conformally flat spaces.